percwg/perc-wg/double/draft-ietf-perc-double.md

 The end result is that if the authentications succeed, the receiver knows exactly the payload and initial envelope the sender sent, as well as exactly which modifications were made by the Media Distributor and what extra envelope the Media Distributor sent.
-The receive does not know exactly what extra envelope the sender sent.
+The receiver does not know exactly what extra envelope the sender sent.

 It is obviously critical that the intermediary has access to just the